How to create a project dashboard to increase performance tenfold?

 Tracking the progress of project tasks in Stafiz

 Beyond the progress of a task, if the planning approach makes sense, it's worth indicating when the task will be completed.
-Either by indicating an expected completion date in the project tracking table.
-Or by displaying it in a schedule in Gantt format.
+This can be done either by indicating an expected completion date in the project tracking table, or by displaying it in a Gantt schedule.

-For example, you need to display deviations between the overall target and the last estimate, and give the same information broken down task by task or manager by manager.
-This makes it easier to understand where deviations come from and what the causes might be.
+For example, you need to display the discrepancies between the overall objective and the latest estimate, and give the same information broken down task by task or manager by manager.
+This makes it easier to understand where deviations come from within the project, and what the causes might be.

 Stafiz Gap analysis between initial plan and reality - Analysis by profile type